nyorain/rvg/README.md

 ## Building

 The library uses meson as build system.
-It uses a few of my other libraries as dependencies to stay modular.
+It uses a few of my other libraries as dependencies to stay modular but those will be automatically built using meson.
+The only hard dependencies are vulkan as well as glslang for building the spirv shaders.
 You need a solid C++17 compiler (currently not tested with msvc), gcc >= 7 is tested.
+For gcc 7 you currently have to turn off werror in meson (`meson configure -Dwerror=false` in build dir).
+For the glfw example you need the glfw3 library (obviously with vulkan support).

 After building

 ```
-meson build -Dexamples=true
+meson build -Dexample-glfw=true
+cd build
-ninja -C build
+ninja
 ```

-you should be able to run the example in the build dir via `./example/example`
+you should be able to run the example in the build dir via `./example/example_glfw`.
+There is also an example using my experimental ny window abstraction instead of glfw, enable it via `-Dexample-ny=true` (requires several low level xcb/wayland libraries).

 # Notes